cardano-scaling/hydra/docs/monthly/2023-05-monthly.md

 ![CI perf](./img/2023-05-ci-perf.png) <small><center>C.I. execution total execution time</center></small>

-Although we got performance improvement on branches C.I. execution time, we don't observe so much benefit when we look at execution time on master.
-We can save some time on the documentation step because, after all, we don't care about optimizing the web-site for the unstable version to probably save 10 minutes.
+Although we observed performance improvements on branches C.I. execution time, master execution time has not been reduced that much.
+We may save 10 minutes from the documentation step because optimizing the _unstable_ documentation is maybe not worthwhile.
 But what's more problematic here is the process variability.

 This variability can be explained by nix cache misses.
 That's something we need to investigate.
-It's hard to optimize a process with buffer and we do have quite some buffer in place here and in case of a cache miss, it means we have to recompile everything and it happens that compiling takes time for us.
-So every cache miss introduces several minutes of overhead which explain why we observe so much variation between two days with this master excution time.
+It's hard to optimize a process with buffers, especially here where in case of a cache miss, recompilation has to happen and takes time.
+So every cache miss introduces several minutes of overhead which explains why we observe so much variation between two days with this master execution time.

 Next steps: